 I don’t know how many people had suggested Cuba when I was planning my travels last year.
 There was a lot of talk about the country going through a period of change.
 Many said that the old charm was gradually disappearing.
 As I returned to the UK after my trip, I was met by the news of developments in the relationship between United States and Cuba.
 It seemed my timing was just right.

-I visited Havana in November 2014.
-First impressions were of a strange but beautiful city.
+When I visited Havana, first impressions were of a strange but beautiful city.
 Over the next 4 days, it really grew on me.
-So, if you’re planning a trip, (and remember “you have to go now before it’s too late”) here is my guide to the perfect 24 hours in this crazy, magical city.
+So, if you’re planning a trip, (and remember “you have to go now before it’s too late”) here is my guide to the perfect 24 hours in Havana, Cuba – a crazy, magical city on the brink of so much change.

 10am: After breakfast, take a walk along the Malecon – the esplanade along the seafront.
 The views of the city are beautiful, particularly when combined with an endless stream of vintage cars passing by the ramshackle multi-coloured buildings along the water.